 GSRT potentially supports all private and public legal entities namely: private enterprises (such as SMEs, large-companies etc), research organizations, higher education institutions, and other public organizations with R&D activities).
-Individuals are not eligible under this scheme.
+Individuals as well as individual enterprises are not eligible under this scheme.